 - Set a time frame for the pilot.
 Some companies adopt a six-week cycle and others prefer to set quarterly OKRs.
 For the pilot, you could try a 6-week cycle.
 If it feels too rushed, extend it next cycle.

 - Decide on how you will track and grade your progress throughout the cycle.
 Many companies use a simple scale of 0.0 to 1.0, with 1.0 signaling that an objective has been fully achieved.
 Ensure that the entire team is aware of this scale and is using it to note their progress.

 - Consider using an OKR management app or tool.
-Such tools build good practices and encourage cross-functional collaboration.
+While you can use Jira to map your OKRs, it’s more convenient to use an app.
+Such tools also build good practices and encourage cross-functional collaboration.
 If you already use a project management platform, look for compatible plugins – for example, Jira users can consider the OKR for Jira app.